Welcome to Domestic Heights.

 My background is in engineering.
 I went to University of Illinois (UIUC) for undergrad, go Illini!
 I then spent some time in Boston getting my MBA and a Masters in Electrical Engineering from MIT. (err, go Beavers! somehow it doesn’t have the same ring, ha) I can’t decide if the winters are worse in the midwest or east coast.

 Ironically, a lot of my corporate experience translates to crafting.
-I’ve done a lot of design work from circuit design to powerpoint.
-So I’ve translated all this accumulated boring desk job skills into craft designs, from template design to 3D modeling in this blog.
+I’ve done a lot of design work from circuit design to PowerPoint.
+So I’ve translated all these accumulated boring desk job skills into craft designs, from template design to 3D modeling in this blog.

 Outside of crafts, I have lots of other interests.
 I’m a retired pageant girl who still gets involved with community charity work.
 My platform has always been to encourage young women to pursue careers in STEM.
 I’m also interested in micro-finance and used to volunteer as a regional president of a micro-finance non-profit called Wokai.
 I had to take a break from it when the kids came along because I just couldn’t fit it in but I intend on getting back to it all.